I Died for This!?

 I Died for This!? is the third studio album by American rapper Grip.
 It was released on August 27, 2021, through Stray Society, Shady Records and Interscope Records.
+The album features guest appearances from Wiley from Atlanta, Royce Da 5'9, Wara, Dead Cassettes, Eminem, Tate228, Big Rube, Ahyes, Kay Nellz and Kenny Mason and features production from DJ Khalil, Beat Butcha and Rahki, amongst others.
+It was preceded by one single.

 Reception

 HotNewHipHop's Joshua Robinson called I Died for This!? "a top-tier rap album" and "undoubtedly an album that only a seasoned and skillful rapper could put together".
 Beats Per Minute's Chase McMullen said that "as his first major statement, [the album] couldn't imply more promise."
 Pitchfork's Dylan Green called the album "a gritty showcase for [Grip's] creativity and versatility, even if it only works in fits and starts", and said that his "versatility and hunger helps Grip fit right into the label that signed Griselda and Westside Boogie."